“he helped us re-organise the way UX was delivered from product management through Visual Design to engineering in a fast and efficient way”

-When I’ve joined Preqin, they were in trouble.
-They already started to redesign and re-platform their flagship product, but the project was behind schedule.
-On top of that they had other projects going on, such as redesigning their website, and other systems.
-I was hired to be lead UX design, then I was promoted to head up the UX team.
+When I joined Preqin, they were in trouble.
+They had already started to redesign and re-platform their flagship product, but the project was behind schedule.
+In addition, they had other projects underway, such as redesigning their website, and other systems.
+I was initially hired to be lead UX designer, and then I was promoted to head the UX team.

-– I had to introduce new ways of working to make sure that the production is efficient
+– I had to introduce new ways of working to make sure that the production was efficient

-– I had to make sure that there is proper collaboration happening between the teams to accelerate delivery
+– I had to make sure that there was proper collaboration happening between the teams to accelerate delivery

 – I had to find ways for remote collaboration between UK, USA and India

-– I had to be good leader and mentor for my team, but also had to be a “bridge” between our team and other teams (UI designers, Business Analysts, Developers, Marketing, Product owners, other stake holders)
+– I had to be a good leader and mentor for my team, but also had to be a “bridge” between our team and other teams (UI designers, Business Analysts, Developers, Marketing, Product Owners, and other stake holders)

-– On top of all that I also had to be hands on, so I had to deliver some user journeys, wire frames and prototypes
+– Furthermore, I had to be hands on, so I had to deliver some user journeys, wire frames and prototypes

 Delivering anything was a long process.
 The designs went through unnecessary loops, causing delays and other problems.
-I convinced everyone that we need to change the way we work, so we started a test run on a small bit of the project.
+I convinced everyone that we needed to change the way we work, so we started a test run on a small part of the project.

 The new goal was to “fail early”.
-I’ve asked for more time for planning and designing, failing early and cheap at the design phase.
-I’ve organised collaboration sessions, where we designed together on whiteboards.
-These workshops were UX lead.
+I asked for more time for planning and designing, failing early and cheap at the design phase.
+I organised collaboration sessions, where we designed together on whiteboards.
+These workshops were UX led.
 We only invited one person from each team: a visual designer, a business analyst, a developer, and a subject matter expert/product owner.
-This way we made sure that bad ideas fail as early as possible.
+This way we made sure that bad ideas would fail as early as possible.

 We ended up with several questions, so we went away to find the answers.
-Next day we talked again, iterated the designs on the whiteboard, and repeated the process.
-Altogether we only spent several hours to come up with something that we all agreed was good design and deliverable in time.
+The next day we talked again, iterated the designs on the whiteboard, and repeated the process.
+Altogether we only spent several hours to come up with something that we all agreed was a good design and deliverable on time.

 The difference was very visible.
 Everyone felt happier and more confident.
 Delivery time was drastically reduced.
 We also produced better designs, so our customers were happier than ever.

-I also helped Preqin to lead the UX team.
-I was there to help them with work load, to mentor members of the team, to give support with being hands on – designing user journeys, building wire frames and prototypes, and conducting usability tests.
+I also helped the team with being hands on – I organised and led workshops, designed user journeys, built wire frames and prototypes, and conducted usability tests.